Download recent CV here.

-Weltzien, S., Marsh, L., Kanngiesser, P., Stuijfzand, B., Hood, B. (accepted).
+Weltzien, S., Marsh, L., Kanngiesser, P., Stuijfzand, B., Hood, B. (in press).
 Considering self or others across two cultural contexts: How children's resource allocations are affected by self-construal manipulations.
 Journal of Experimental Child Psychology

 Marsh, L., Kanngiesser, P., Hood, B. (2018).
 When and how does labour lead to love?
 The ontogeny and mechanisms of the IKEA effect.
 Cognition, 170, 245-253.

 Kanngiesser, P., Köymen, B., Tomasello, M. (2017).
 Young children mostly keep, and expect others to keep, their promises.
 Journal of Experimental Child Psychology, 159, 140-158.

 Hood, B., Weltzien, S., Marsh, L., Kanngiesser, P. (2016).
 Picture yourself: Self-focus and the endowment effect in preschool children.
 Cognition, 152, 70-77.